avbanks/Wifi_troubleshoot/README.md

 # Wifi_troubleshoot
-Script for gathering initial data for wifi troubleshooting

-Script for gathering wifi info the full process is laid out on my blog andrebanks.tech.
+Script for gathering wifi info to help automate wifi troubleshooting the full process is laid out on my blog andrebanks.tech.